Exploring the holographic entropy cone via reinforcement learning: Discussion

 Next, we shift our focus to the $\N=6$ HEC.
 The power of our RL algorithm is its ability to determine a graph realization for entropy vectors that are holographic.
 We thus apply it to the extreme rays of the $\N=6$ SAC that are compatible with SSA, which were determined in \cite{He:2024xzq}.
 There are 208 such orbits of extreme rays, and while \cite{He:2024xzq} was able to ascertain that 150 of them are holographic and 52 of them are not, there are 6 orbits that remain uncertain.
 Using our algorithm, we determine in this paper that 3 of them are realized holographically, albeit via rather complicated graphs that were not found in \cite{He:2024xzq} (see \Cref{fig:graph_realizations}).
 As for the remaining 3 orbits, we provide evidence that they are in fact not realizable by any graph construction (see \Cref{fig:208_class}).

 There are several natural directions to pursue that will allow our algorithm to be more sophisticated and computationally more powerful.
 For instance, in our construction of possible graph realizations, our algorithm initiates the search with complete graphs.
 However, as was observed in \cite{Bao:2015bfa}, there are many graphs that give rise to the exact same entropy vector.
 If we can modify our algorithm to efficiently eliminate this redundancy, we would be able to speed up our efficiency in constructing possible graphs associated to a target entropy vector.
+In addition, one can use a hybrid algorithm involving both classical optimization techniques as well as reinforcement learning, and this is an avenue of research we are pursuing at the moment.

 Furthermore, we can restrict ourselves to determining whether an entropy vector can be realized by not just any graph, but a tree graph.
 It was originally observed in \cite{Hernandez-Cuenca:2022pst} that all extreme rays of the $\N=5$ HEC can be realized by such tree graphs, and \cite{Hernandez-Cuenca:2022pst} further conjectured that this is true for any $\N$.
 By restricting ourselves to applying our RL algorithm to tree graphs only, we can attempt to find whether the known extreme rays of HEC at $\N=6$ can all be realized by tree graphs.
 Indeed, of the 150 classes of extreme rays of the $\N=6$ SAC that have a graph realization found in \cite{He:2024xzq}, 148 of them have tree graph realizations.
-It would be instructive to determine if the remaining 2 extreme rays also have tree graph realizations, potentially complementing the efficient algorithm developed in \cite{Hubeny:2024fjn, Hubeny:2025bjo, Hubeny:2025hst} to find tree graph realizations of entropy vectors.
+It would be instructive to determine if the remaining 2 extreme rays also have tree graph realizations, potentially complementing the efficient algorithm developed in \cite{Hubeny:2024fjn, Hubeny:2025bjo, Hubeny:2025hst} to find tree graph realizations of entropy vectors.\footnote{We thank Veronika Hubeny for pointing out to us that our 3 new graphs in \Cref{fig:graph_realizations} all have tree graph realizations.}

-It is remarkable that even with a vanilla policy gradient algorithm, we achieved strong results for both classification and facet discovery.
-This suggests that more sophisticated RL approaches could yield substantial improvements.
-In particular, \emph{offline RL} methods that pre-train on diverse entropy vectors could enable efficient fine-tuning for specific target regions, potentially reducing the computational cost of gradient estimation.
-Modern techniques such as transformers for sequence modeling or diffusion models for graph generation could also offer new avenues for exploration.